yleeyilin/tp/docs/UserGuide.md

 - If you are a new user, explore the following sections to familiarise yourself with the basics:<br>
     1. **[Navigating the GUI](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#navigating-the-gui)** : Learn about the command box and contact cards.<br>
     2. **[Features](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#features)** : Discover the exciting features waiting for you.<br>
-- If you are an advanced user, dive into our special features to futher enhance your experience:
+- If you are an advanced user, dive into our special features to further enhance your experience:
     1. **[Rate](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#rating-a-contact--rate)** : Give performance rating to your contacts. <br>
     2. **[Pin](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#pinning-a-contact--pin)** & **[Unpin](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#unpinning-a-contact--unpin)** : Keep your frequent contacts accessible. <br>
     3. **[Sort](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#sorting-the-address-book--sort)** : Organise your contacts based on your preferences.<br>